cloudify-cosmo/docs.getcloudify.org/content/cli/blueprints.md

                         The name of the tenant of the blueprint.
 If not specified, the current tenant is used.

-* `-y, --visibility TEXT` - Defines who can see the resource, can be set to one of ['private', 'tenant', 'global'] [default: tenant].
+* `-l, --visibility TEXT` - Defines who can see the resource, can be set to one of ['private', 'tenant', 'global'] [default: tenant].

 &nbsp;